Epoxy Garage Floors in Denver, Colorado

 - Scrub the floor thoroughly for any other solid residue like rubber until it is clear.

-- Check your epoxy kit for the etching product provided- use a scrub and follow the instructions given.
+- Check your epoxy floor kit for the etching product provided- use a scrub and follow the instructions given.

 Leave the floor to dry completely before applying the garage floor epoxy.